KHARIKA17/GDP1/DesignArchitecture/Meeting09.md

 *  What technologies to be used to develop the the application?

-A: We had a brief discussion on technologies where each one of us shared their inputs on what technologies that need to be incorporated to develop the application.
+A: We had a brief discussion on technologies, where each one of us shared their inputs on what technologies that need to be incorporated to develop the application.
+Before selecting any technology stack, we have accesed below few factors which play an important role in delivering any kind of product in-time with great quality:

+      a.
+Expertise On Technology.
+      b.
+Available time to deliver.
+      c.
+Security.
+      d.
+Availability Of resources.
+      e .

 We had a thought of using Node Js at backend